Watch our video on Urethane Casting:

 - A shrinkage rate of +0.15% can be expected due to thermal expansion of the liquid, and the response of the flexible mold.

-To learn about our materials, follow this link.
+To learn about our materials.

 Urethane-Casted parts can be either rigid, flexible, or even rubber-like depending on the composition of the Urethane used.
 We offer Urethane in a wide variety of color options such as transparent (standard), black, and color matching.
 Parts may also be applied with a standard, smooth finish, or a custom finish, which includes adding hardware installations and painting.